- Our Platform

 With Bill C-48, the Liberals imposed a ban on oil tanker traffic on the north coast of British Columbia, which brought the cancellation of the Northern Gateway and Eagle Spirit pipeline projects.
 After years of legal uncertainty, investors pulled out of the Trans Mountain pipeline expansion project and sold it to the federal government for $4.5 billion.

-Because of these constraints, capital investments in the oil and gas industry have collapsed.
+Because of these constraints, capital investments in the oil and gas industry collapsed.
 Our overdependence on the American market for exports also costs the Canadians economy billions of dollars in foregone revenues every year.
 Alberta’s economy suffered a major setback for several years, with tens of thousands of jobs disappearing in the oil patch and many more in local communities that depend on this industry.

 Researcher Vivian Krause has spent years documenting a well-organized campaign to landlock Canada’s oil, funded by American foundations such as the Rockefeller Brothers Fund and the Tides Foundation.
 Almost all the groups involved in various types of campaigns and court cases against pipeline construction received money from them.